-Whether you are a photographer, a graphic designer, an internet marketer or a personal hobby blogger, you would probably won’t like someone stealing your copyright images without any due permission and credit!
+Whether you are a photographer, a graphic designer, a research student or a personal blogger, I’m sure, you may probably won’t like someone stealing your copyright images without any due permission and credit!
 Right?
-And if you are curious (or concerned enough, I must say) to know who is making an unauthorized use of your copyright images online, then you are at the right post, at the right time 😉
+And if you are curious (or, should I say concerned enough?) to know who is making an unauthorized use of your copyrighted images online, then you are at the right post, at the right time

-For bloggers who actively accept guest articles, detecting image plagiarism is even more important – you don’t know, you might end up receiving a DMCA notice from the actual copyright holder the very next day!
+For bloggers who actively accept guest articles, detecting image plagiarism is even more important.
+You never know, what day you might end up receiving a DMCA notice from the actual copyright holder!
 Therefore to avoid any trouble, for guest bloggers who proudly claim that they are the actual copyright holder of the attached images, it is very important for you to check how genuine their claim is!

 Checking Duplicate Images Using Google

 Step one – Switch to Google Images.
 There you will see a small camera icon near the blue search button.

 Click on that camera icon and upload your copyrighted photo (either directly from your hard drive Or paste the URL of the image file)

 In this experiment, I will be using Android Authority’s “iPhone 4S Vs. Galaxy S3” copyright image as an example.

 Once you have uploaded your “image search query”, Google will give you a complete list of websites using visually similar photos (often exactly the same photos).
 Voila! thieves caught 😀

 However, If a person is clever, he would definitely try to crop out the watermark text/logo on the photo and rename the file with a more generic name (like -smartphones, phones, comparison, Apple-Samsung, etc.) But unfortunately, one can’t be smarter than Google – its incredible image detection technology can still track those using the same copyrighted photos…